jongheon1/Anki-deck-generator/temp.md

 Generate an appropriately sized deck based on paper length and technical density, following the academic paper analysis framework.
 Focus on extracting sentences with substantial technical content and providing authentic surrounding context that illuminates the author's reasoning.
 ```

-This streamlined approach maintains the educational effectiveness of Nielsen's principles while providing the authentic contextual learning that helps build deep understanding of academic papers through the author's own words and logical flow.